michaelpasek/michaelpasek.github.io/teaching/index.md

 ---
 layout: page
 title: Teaching
-excerpt: "A Description of my teaching."
+excerpt: "Courses I teach."
 share: false
 ---

-I have no teaching duties at the moment!
+I have no teaching duties at the moment.